PNNL-CompBio/Snekmer/docs/source/getting_started/install.rst

 	python --version

-The next step is to create and activate a new virtual environment that will contain Snekmer and its dependencies.
+The next step is to create and activate a new virtual environment that will contain Snekmer and its dependencies. :ref:`Ubuntu users should install additional dependencies after creating the virtual environment <common>`

 .. code-block:: bash